andreluizcoelho/AndreCoelhoPortfolio/README.md

 Project 4 - Excel-Based Analysis of Canadian Provincial Rent by Unit Type This Excel-based project provides a comprehensive analysis of rental prices across various Canadian provinces.
 The [excel file](https://github.com/andreluizcoelho/andrecoelhoportfolio/blob/main/excelprojectportfolio_rentincanada.xlsx) provides an interesting Dashboard related to Canadian Provincial Rent by Unit Type.
 The data comes from [Statistics Canada](https://open.canada.ca/data/en/dataset/18b0c898-393f-4465-bb2a-31c922ad4d86).

+Project 5 - Physical Activity & Noncommunicable Disease Profiles by Country.
+This [project](https://github.com/andreluizcoelho/andrecoelhoportfolio/blob/main/WHO%20Physical%20Activity%202022%20-%20Country%20Profile%20Portfolio%20Project.pbix) was created using PowerBI and is based on data from the [World Health Organizations (WHO)](https://www.kaggle.com/datasets/yingwoowang/who-physical-activity-country-profile-2022).
+It provides comprehensive data on physical inactivity and noncommunicable diseases for various countries, along with additional information for the year 2022.

 Feel free to explore the projects in more detail by visiting my [portfolio website](https://andreluizcoelho.github.io/andrecoelhoportfolio/).
 Thank you for stopping by!